OndrejStastny/Google-Safe-Browsing-API-2.0-C-/readme.txt

 3. RELEASE INFO
 ----------------

 This is the first release that is not yet ready for production.
-Protocol is roughly all implemented.
-Data persistence is not yet tested.
+There is still a bug in data persistence.
+Data are being duplicated and insert to DB fails.
 More unit tests should be created to get better coverage.
-Missing functionality should be added soon.
+Missing functionality will be added soon.